How To Learn Portuguese

 There are some funny things they do.
 For example, ‘to think’ is not only “pensar”, it’s often ”achar”.
 Then they have very handy words like “ficar” which is ‘to be’,or ‘to get’.
 It’s has a lot of different meanings that you have to get used to in context.

 There are lots of things to discover when learning Portuguese that make it a very interesting language.
 They have interesting uses of the infinitive that we don’t find in other languages.
 They have a personal infinitive and then they have future subjunctive that kind of looks like the infinitive.
-All of these things are there and they’re explained in great detail in books like Portuguese Verbs & Essentials of Grammar, but you should also have a few go-to sites for any language you’re learning.
+All of these things are there and they’re explained in the grammar guide I shared, but you should also have a few go-to sites for any language you’re learning.
 For example, if you were to Google “Portuguese grammar”, you could find tons of free resources giving you chapter and verse on learning Portuguese grammar.

 However, you can’t learn the grammar from the get-go.
 Therefore, I would still recommend that you expose yourself to the language.
 There is a lot of beginner material for Portuguese on LingQ.

 Some people wonder before they start studying Portuguese, should I learn the Portuguese from Portugal or the Portuguese from Brazil?